ashwinvis/phd-thesis/chapter_01_1_exp_contrib.md

 # Software stack

-This project also an exercise in developing an reproducible, open-source workflow.
+This project was also an exercise in developing an reproducible, open-source workflow.
 This was motivated by the fact that experiments in fluid mechanics typically rely on a combination of proprietary software which includes: bundled image processing software by vendors such as Dantec and LaVision, virtual